 Mr. Arcade (it could be a stage name)

 Within each episode was a cartoon by Acclaim Entertainment called The Power Team.
 As a sort of N Team knock off, it combined a motley crew of characters from various video games including Max Force from NARC, Tyrone from Arch Rivals, Kwirk from Kwirk, Kuros from Wizards and Warriors and last but not least, Bigfoot from Bigfoot.
 Like Max Force, the villains also originated from NARC – Mr.Big and several of his thug henchmen.

-It was fairly entertaining at the time and had a refreshing blend of game characters.
-It can be fun to come up with your own motley crew, mine’s Arkista, Weird Ed, LoLo, Rygar, and Kirby – !
+The cartoon was fairly entertaining at the time and had a refreshing blend of game characters.
+It can be fun to surmise which match ups would create a good cast.
+Personally, I think I’d go with Arkista, Weird Ed, LoLo, Rygar, and Kirby – !